jostylr/literate-programming-cli/lp.md

   encoding supported by iconv-lite works.
 To override that behavior per loaded file from a document, one can put the encoding between the colon and pipe in the directive title.
 This applies to both reading and writing.
-* -f, --file A specified file to process.
+* --file A specified file to process.
 It is possible to have multiple files, each proceeded by an option.
 Also any unclaimed arguments will be assumed to be a file that gets added to the list.
 * -l, --lprc This specifies the lprc.js file to use.
 None need not be